charliegallop/bycatch-markings-CNN-identifier/README.md

 # bycatch-markings-CNN-identifier

 ***
-src/training_app.py is launches an application where you can train a Faster R-CNN model src/trainig_engine.py is the main training engine
+See requirements.txt for required packages.

+src/models/app_v0.2.py is the latest version of the app that can be used to train a model and make predictions.

+src/models/training_engine.py is the script that gets executed for performing the Faster R-CNN training through the app.

+notebooks/EDA.ipynb contains the exploratory analysis of the stranding data.
 ***

 Resources used: